Charly Jordan Flaunts Fantastic Figure In String Bikini & Discusses Dreams In Latest Instagram Update

 Wishing you all a beautiful day ????
 Last night I drove up into the mountains, made campfire dinners, and sat around the fire with my fav people telling scary stories.
 We talked about lucid dreaming and and what dreams really mean.
 After that we talked about sleep paralysis and how dreams can feel so real at times.
 What’s your take on dreams and why haven’t scientists put more effort into studying them?
 We still know so little ???? and Deja Vu?
 I have crazy dreams where sometimes I wake up and can’t tell what’s real.
 What about you?

+She revealed that she has “crazy dreams” and asked her followers if they experience something similar.
+In addition, she implored fans to share their opinions as to why there is not more scientific research about dreaming.

-Some fans flocked to the comments section to answer both of Charly’s questions.
+Some fans flocked to the comments section to answer both of her questions.

 “I’m sad to say that most of the dreams I actually remember are the ones I would have rather not have dreamt at all or at least have forgotten when I wake up… But yeah dreams can be seriously intense,” wrote one commenter.